jdohertydev/blast-off/README.md

 ## Features

 ### Logo and graphics

+* The logo and graphic featured in the splash screen are made in ASCII characters as graphics are not supported in Heroku.
+This gives the game a classic arcade feeling.

+IMAGE

 ### Press any button to continue

+Again, in the spirit of the arcade feeling, the classic “press any button to continue” text is achieved importing a library called ‘getch’ and calling ‘pause’.

+IMAGE

 ### Typewriter effect

+A current feature of Chat GPT and numerous classic arcade games, the typewriter effect is used to simulate that mission control is directly talking to the player.
+This is one of the many ways the game immerses the player within it.

+IMAGE

 ### Clear screen

+A simple but key feature is the ‘clear screen’ function.
+This acts as a signpost for each stage of the game, like a new chapter in a book, and without it, the user will be left with a large amount of text in the terminal.
+Visually, this is not pretty but it could also confuse the user and take away from the immersive experience.

 ### Colour
 ### Capture name variable

+When keeping someone’s attention, it is often said that using the person’s name is the most effective way.
+The ‘take_name_input’ function does this early on in the program and uses it in the script throughout the game using f-strings and `{name}`.

 ### Warm-up question

+To generate more player engagement, a warm-up question is asked before the player starts the game.
+Hopefully, the player already knows the answer and will feel even more immersed in the experience.

 ### Level of user difficulty

+All good games normally have a level of mastery as this is what keeps players returning.
+This game has 3 basic levels (easy, medium and hard) but uses different nomenclature connected to space travel (Junior, Senior and Chief).
+This feeds back into the primary objective of making this an immersive game.

 ### Stages of rocket construction

+As the user progresses through a turn, it’s inevitable that they will guess a letter that doesn’t appear in the word.
+In this case, part of the rocket is constructed using ASCII text.
+There are 6 stages of construction which represent the number of tries the user has.
+Without this ASCII imagery, the game would be quite static, and the user could get bored more quickly.

 ### Game logic
 * Point
 * Validation

 ### Exit junctions

+A good game should have exit junctions built into it.
+Within this game, the player can exit in multiple scenarios such as during a turn by typing ‘ABORT’ or when a turn is complete.
+Also, the text used in the exit game function uses a countdown script from 3 to 1, again keeping in the theme of lexis used in space travel.

 Future-Enhancements